utah-cs3550-fa24/assignments/hw5.md

 Almost any large web application has a notion of identities, authentication, and authorization.
 The specific implementation here is simple but is sufficient for most small and even medium-sized applications.
+And we followed best practices, like having a centralized security policy, that are helpful when applications get larger and have more-complex security policies.

 More complex authorization and authentication schemes, as necessary in applications with plugins or for integration between different systems, are still grounded in core ideas like identity and permission.
 Moreover, file uploads almost always come with extensive security checks, similar or even more stringent than the ones used here.
 You should be quite careful about allowing users to upload